-A. Account Reviews
+Α. Account Reviews

 Whittier strives to ensure compliance with a client's investment guidelines consistent with its fiduciary responsibility to manage the client's portfolio in the best interest of the client.
 Accordingly, the Funds and separate accounts receive a quarterly performance review by the applicable portfolio manager and the Funds are also reviewed for performance relative to their peer groups and other factors on an annual basis.
 Security positions are reviewed as frequently as daily by the applicable account's portfolio manager.
-FI Strategies will be reviewed at least monthly.
+Strategy-specific separately managed accounts (such as the FI Strategies) will be reviewed at least monthly.
 Accounts are reviewed for consistency with the investment strategy and performance.
 Reviews may also be triggered by market events.

-B. Trade Errors
+В. Trade Errors